-Organizational culture is referred to as the shared views between individuals in a company (Hofstede et al., 2005).
-Discussing to Denison (2000), organizational culture is a critical determinant in the efficiency of an organization.
+Organizational culture (OC) is the shared views between individuals in a company (Hofstede et al., 2005).
+According to Denison (2000), organizational culture is a critical determinant in the efficiency of an organization.
 The four characteristics of the company's culture are engagement, consistency, versatility, and mission.
 Employee conduct reflects a company's culture.
 The behavior of employees is shaped by shared common knowledge concerning the organization's principles (Warrick, 2017).
 Organizations desire personnel who share their beliefs with the company's other employees.
 It implies that firms may retain inventive employees.
-Organizational innovation of organization is feasible because of the daily routine and its harmony (Sung & Choi, 2014).
-Organizational culture serves four functions: giving individuals with an awareness of identity, increasing commitment, developing organizational principles, and molding conduct via a system of management (Nelson & Quick, 2011).
-Conferring to Ahmed and Shafiq (2014), corporate culture in all of its aspects influences many organizational achievements.
-According to (Strewart, 2010), a company's norm and principles have a significant impact on people who are completely committed to the organization.
-With regard to him, norms are inaccessible, but if firms want to boost their profitability and employee efficiency, norms must be addressed first.
-The common values, beliefs, customs, and behaviors that determine how employees interact and operate within a firm are referred to as organizational culture.
-It represents an organization's distinct identity, impacting staff attitudes, decision-making processes, and overall efficiency.
+Organizational innovation is feasible because of the daily routine and harmony (Sung & Choi, 2014).
+Organizational culture serves four functions: giving individuals an awareness of identity, increasing commitment, developing organizational principles, and molding conduct via a management system (Nelson & Quick, 2011).
+According to Ahmed and Shafiq (2014), corporate culture influences many aspects of organizational achievement.
+According to (Strewart, 2010), a company's norms and principles significantly impact people who are completely committed to the organization.

+Regarding him, norms are inaccessible, but if firms want to boost their profitability and employee efficiency, they must be addressed first.
+Organizational culture is the common values, beliefs, customs, and behaviors that determine how employees interact and operate within a firm.
+It represents an organization's identity, impacting staff attitudes, decision-making processes, and efficiency.
 A culture of wellness promotes cooperation, efficiency, effectiveness, and an enjoyable workplace.
-Mission pertains to how a business clearly identifies its long-term strategy and goals and evaluates performance against set objectives.
-Long-term vision, or a business's understanding mission, is a characteristic of culture that is closely related to achievement and achievement (Sinkula, Baker, and Noordewier, 1997.
-Nguyen et al. (2019) discovered in their study that the mission of business organizations has an effective connection with innovation of organization.
+Mission pertains to how a business identifies its long-term strategy and goals and evaluates performance against set objectives.
+Long-term vision, or a business's understanding of mission, is a characteristic of culture closely related to achievement (Sinkula et al., 1997).
+In their study, Nguyen et al. (2019) discovered that the mission of business organizations is effectively connected with the organization's innovation.
 The mission aspect offers a vision of what the business will appear like in the decades to come and defines the business sense of aim and strategy.
 It also influences and evaluates initiatives toward the business's vision (Yilmaz & Ergun, 2008).
-Organizational plans and objectives embody the business's ideals, and as a consequence, they may foster innovation of organization.
+Organizational plans and objectives embody the business's ideals; consequently, they may foster the organization's innovation.